alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 # Add datasets manually

-If you do not want to [automatically harvest datasets](../harvest_data), you can add a dataset to data.gov.uk manually.
+If you do not want to [automatically harvest datasets](../harvest_data), you can add a dataset to the data.gov.uk directory manually.

 >You cannot use the form for publishing INSPIRE/Location data.
 See the guidance on [harvesting INSPIRE data](../inspire) for more information.